MicrosoftDocs/visualstudio-docs/docs/ide/reference/settings-page-project-designer.md

 ---
 # Settings page, Project Designer

 Use the **Settings** page of the Project Designer to specify a project's application settings.
 Application settings enable you to store and retrieve property settings and other information for your application dynamically.
 They also enable you to maintain custom application and user preferences on a client computer.
-For more information, see [Application Settings](../managing-application-settings-dotnet.md).
+For more information, see [Manage application settings](../managing-application-settings-dotnet.md).

 To access the **Settings** page, select a project node in **Solution Explorer**, and then select **Project** > **Properties**.
 When the Project Designer appears, select the **Settings** tab.